corda/corda-runtime-os/cordapp-test-utils/README.md

 which allows the `RPCRequestData` to be easily constructed.
 There are three different construction methods available:

-- A Json-formatted string, as you would submit with `curl`:
+- A JSON-formatted string, as you would submit with `curl`:

 ```kotlin
   val input = """